kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I suspect a poisoning system or drugs.
 - Paul, curiously, spends a great detail of energy in talking me down from my fears about this, and indeed everything criminal I have suspicions about with regards to the car and my apartment.

+### Toby

+- At least they left Toby his car to live in.
+- With me, they fully intended my total demise; personal, professional, taking breaths, everything.
+- That's why they poisoned my car; so I could not live in it when the need may arise - with the help of conspiring males of the family - if they didn't manage to *get me* beforehand, and by this time it was looking sketchy with the ole poisoning attempts... curious they didn't give up.
+- I guess it has been 100% effective on other mass porn-stalking victims and they must have thought there'd been an accident in the administering, or something.
+- They should have spoken to the super-duper poisoners who must have been *very surprised* by February 2025, not that it helped any mass porn-stalking victims.

 ## El Pais

 - TBC
 - Batman
+- They're trying to tell me online that it was only spiderman that they dressed up as before coming round to my house after I had gone to bed and been sedated while sleeping.
+- Nonsense.
+- A whole community of porn-addicts knew very well about *Batman and little girl*, an early meme from the switcheroo days.
+- It made me do a double take when I saw it on the wall of the El Pais offices, and that's why I decided to go into talk to a reporter.
+- I spoke to two reporters.
+A man who got me a woman to talk to.
+- I explained everything to her.
+- She was sort of bored, looking out of the window.
+- I never heard from her again although I emailed her a bunch of times.
+- Her name was...
+Lola.

 ## Paul helps me move back to UK